chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 #### Society & Culture
 * Ethos: A culture of exquisite beauty and sudden, extreme violence.
 Concepts like "mono no aware" (the poignant awareness of impermanence) exist alongside the brutal pragmatism of the battlefield.
 Personal honor and loyalty to one's lord are the highest virtues.
 * The Arts: Despite the constant warfare, or perhaps because of it, the arts flourish.
-Nihon is renowned for:
+Nihori is renowned for:
-  * Swordsmithing: Nihonese katana are considered the finest blades in the world, folded steel believed to hold the soul of the smith.
+  * Swordsmithing: Nihoriese katana are considered the finest blades in the world, folded steel believed to hold the soul of the smith.
   * Pottery: Simple, rustic, and profound wares that find beauty in imperfection.
   * Poetry & Theater: Highly formalized and evocative art forms that explore nature, love, and loss.
   * Cuisine: Focus on freshness, simplicity, and presentation.
 Fish, rice, pickled vegetables, and seaweed are staples.